Many veterans who served after Sept.11, 2001, are eligible for the Post-9/11 GI Bill.

-We also discuss how to actually use the Post-9/11 GI Bill (hint: all you need to do is qualify for the benefit, be accepted to your school, and your school should do virtually everything else!).
+We also discuss how to use the Post-9/11 GI Bill.
+All you need to do is qualify for the benefit and be accepted to your school.
+Your school will do virtually everything else!

-About our guest: Our guest for this podcast is Anthony Tran, a USAF veteran who successfully used the Post-9/11 GI Bill to complete 3 Master’s Degree programs.
-Talk about getting maximum value from a benefit!
-Anthony was able to use the Post-9/11 GI Bill to make him more marketable in the work force, and to help him switch from the automotive industry to the aerospace industry.
-Today, he is a successful entrepreneur who runs the website and podcast, Marketing Access Pass, where he provides Internet Marketing Training and Services to help other entrepreneurs successfully launch their own business.
+Our guest for this podcast is Anthony Tran, a U.S. Air Force veteran who successfully used the Post-9/11 GI Bill to complete three master’s degree programs.
+Anthony used the Post-9/11 GI Bill to make himself more marketable in the workforce by switching from the automotive industry to the aerospace industry.
+Today, he is a successful entrepreneur who runs the website and podcast Marketing Access Pass, where he provides internet marketing training and services to help other entrepreneurs successfully launch their own businesses.

 The Post-9/11 GI Bill is an improvement over previous versions of the GI Bill, which hadn’t kept pace with the rate of college tuition increases.
-It was created to help the large number of veterans returning from the Afghanistan and Iraqi campaigns.
-Many of them were facing unemployment and having a hard time transitioning back into the civilian sector.
-The Post-9/11 GI Bill goes a long way toward making it easier for veterans to achieve their degree without taking on debt.
+Its creation helped veterans returning from Afghanistan and Iraq transition into the civilian sector without taking on student debt.

-Why the Post-9/11 GI Bill is Better than the MGIB
+Why the Post-9/11 GI Bill Is Better than the Montgomery GI Bill (MGIB)

 Using the Post-9/11 GI Bill

 Using the Post-9/11 GI Bill is very easy.
-You need to qualify, obtain a letter of verification from the VA, then get accepted to your school.
-From there, the education institution will take care of all the paperwork.
+You need to qualify for the program, obtain a letter of verification from the VA and get accepted to your school.
+After that, the educational institution will take care of all the paperwork.

 Qualifying for the Post-9/11 GI Bill: